vonsbuffet/vousbuffet/FEADME.md

 # It is very simple.

 VBC'c has all the cpu and gpu ViB'c you need to program.

-All the VBC'c ViB'c are used via Ce, Be, Vee, and Pec functions.
+All the ViB'c are defined via 4 functions:

-Ce is to create it.
+Ce : to create it.

-Be is to change it for your specific use case.
+Be : to change it for your specific use case.

-Vee is to use it.
+Vee : to use it.

-Pec is to destroy it.
+Pec : to destroy it.

 # Look Around

 Start by exploring the header files of each ViB.
 (VBC'c is the most complicated because it ties everything together.
-Try starting with another ViB in the Cpu or Gpu directories)
+Try starting with a ViB in the Cpu directory?)

-If you explore the header files (except for Vulkan_Wrapper and Jeneral files) and you will see a class (which is the ViB) and each class defines these 4 function header; Member variables in the class are assigned via these functions.
+(Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) If you explore the header files you will see a class (which is the ViB) and each class declares the 4 functions.
+Member variables in the class are assigned via these functions.

+Very Simple.
+The same 4 Functions in every class!

 The Source files simply define these 4 functions for the class.
 After looking at a couple, you will see a pattern that will help you learn the rest.